 StreetsAhead Tranent demonstrates the possibilities for how children’s voices can be included in local and global dialogue, if adults are willing to invest the time and resources needed to create appropriate and supportive opportunities for children to engage, to listen to and value their contributions.
 Children’s voices should have a ripple effect, influencing life in those spheres closest to them as well as the wider discussions of national and global significance.

-The children’s StreetsAhead Tranent Mural will be on permanent display at Ross High School, Tranent from 2017.
+The children’s StreetsAhead Tranent Mural is now on permanent display at Ross High School, Tranent.